Delphi today looks like an unpretentious village, but the Greeks believed that this site was the center of the world.

 Kastalia – mystical nymph inspiring Delphi prophecies

 “Before visiting the archeological site, you need to go to the Kastalian Spring and drink the water”, I got the instructions as soon as I checked in at the Hotel Kastalia in Delphi center.
 Warmly welcomed by the receptionist Dora, I’ve learned that the spring is considered to be sacred.
 It purifies the visitors before they consult the Oracle.

-Her image or sculpture you will find neither at the Delphi Archeological Site nor the Delphi Archeological Museum.
+Her image or sculpture you will find neither at the Delphi Archeological Site nor at the Delphi Archeological Museum.
 The only place you can envisage this powerful entity is the lobby of Hotel Kastalia.
 The painting of the nymph, visible from the street, attracts the pedestrians passing by.
 Dora has even seen some worshippers bowing in front of it!

 I passed on the offer of drinking from the spring for the time being and consoled with a Greek beer on the hotel terrace instead.
-The views of the Gulf of Corinth, Ionian Sea backdrop, and Pleistos Valley, filled with olive trees, explained why ancient Greeks considered this part of Earth to be divine.
+The views of the Gulf of Corinth, the Ionian Sea backdrop, and Pleistos Valley, filled with olive trees, explained why ancient Greeks considered this part of Earth to be divine.

-Tholos – perfect spot for a selfie at Delphi, the center of the world
+Tholos – the perfect spot for a selfie at Delphi, the center of the world

 The first one might be more famous, as it dominates a much larger archeological area which includes even the Amphitheater and the Stadium.